Padalarang railway station: History

-As part of the construction of the Bogor-Bandung–Banjar–Kutoarjo–Yogyakarta railway line, this station plays an important role in the history of railways.
+As part of the construction of the Bogor–Padalarang–Bandung–Banjar–Kasugihan–Kutoarjo–Yogyakarta railway line, this station plays an important role in the history of railways.
 The construction of this station was initiated by the Staatsspoorwegen (SS), a railway company belonging to the Dutch East Indies Colonial Government.
 This station began to fully operate on 17 May 1884, simultaneously with the opening of the Cianjur–Padalarang–Bandung segment of the railway line.

 Initially, this station was a stopover point for trains on the Jakarta-Bandung route via Bogor-Sukabumi-Cianjur.
 Since the operation of the new Cikampek–Padalarang line in 1906, this station began serving trains from Purwakarta.
 The operation of trains on this line has proven to be able to cut the Jakarta–Bandung train journey and become the flagship of the SS.
 This train is also named Vlugge, describing the reliability and toughness of this train to challenge the steep terrain on the line.
 This station is one of the steam locomotive changing points due to the transition of steep, winding terrain with flat terrain on the Padalarang–Bandung segment.
 Another locomotive changing point is also at Purwakarta Station.

 During the Japanese invasion of the Dutch East Indies, on 7 March 1942, at 18.00, this station was bombed by the Japanese so that trains could not pass.
 One of the Dutch named J.C.
 Bijkerk said in his story that as soon as the route was bombed, the distribution of food to Padalarang for residents and KNIL (Royal Netherlands East Indies Army) soldiers were disrupted.

 There are several stories that are perhaps rarely discussed about this station, such as the route to the Padalarang Paper Factory.
 Previously, this station was believed to have been used as a stopover for trains transporting straw as a material for making Indonesian banknotes at that time.